Running a salon comes with risk. Things go wrong sometimes. That’s just how it is.

 For both events, you’d be liable for the cost.

-Most insurance companies, at least if they focus on helping small businesses, would offer something called a Business Owner Policy which includes also General Liability Insurance.
+Most insurance companies, at least if they focus on helping small businesses, would offer something called a Business Owner Policy, which also includes General Liability Insurance.

 2. Commercial Property Insurance: Secure Your Salon Business Even if You Get Disrupted by Building Repairs or Broken Salon Equipment

-Or what if you’re running a tanning salon and a water pipe breaks and you get water over your electronic sunbeds?
+Or what if you’re running a tanning salon, and a water pipe breaks, and you get water over your electronic sunbeds?
 Not only could it get extremely expensive to repair or replace the sun beds, but you’d also have lost all the revenue your sun beds generate until they’ve been replaced.

 However, similar to the General Liability Insurance, as a salon owner, you may not need Commercial Property Insurance if you’re signed up for a Business Owner Policy as that’s typically covered there.